githubgdg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Measurements :

-All measurements only includes mean(): Mean value and std(): Standard deviation : tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ
+All measurements only includes mean() for Mean value and std() for Standard deviation : tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ